lkoepsel/microserver/README.md

 The *Pico W* doesn't have a reset button, which means there are two alternatives.
 First, power cycle the Pico by removing the USB cable or second, add a reset button.
 I find the second method preferable and have described the process [here](https://wellys.com/posts/rp2040_micropython_1/#reset).

 ## Program Size
 This program hasn't been optimized for size as its a capability demo, not a production program.
-I have switched from bulma css framework (200K) to marx css frame work (10k).
+I have switched from bulma css framework (200K) to [marx css framework](https://mblode.github.io/marx/) (10k). *See note on Version 6 regarding mvp.css.*

 ## Automation to Copy Project to Board
 The program *mpbuild.py* provides automation to copy the appropriate files to the Pico board.